nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Finds all concertContacts that are associated to the person or the concert at the specified index.

-Format: `findcc [p/PERSON_INDEX] [c/CONCERT_INDEX]`
+Format: `findcc [pi/PERSON_INDEX] [ci/CONCERT_INDEX]`

-- The order of the keywords does not matter e.g. `findcc p/1 c/1` is equivalent to `findcc c/1 p/1`
+- The order of the keywords does not matter e.g. `findcc pi/1 ci/1` is equivalent to `findcc c/1 p/1`
 - At least one of the one of the 2 fields must be present

 Examples:

-- `findcc p/1` finds concertContact(s) associated with the first person in the address book.
+- `findcc p/1` finds concertContact(s) associated with the first person in the phone book.
-- `findcc c/1` finds concertContact(s) associated with the first concert in the address book.
+- `findcc c/1` finds concertContact(s) associated with the first concert in the phone book.
-- `findcc p/1 c/1` finds concertContact(s) associated with the first concert or first person in the address book.
+- `findcc p/1 c/1` finds concertContact(s) associated with the first concert or first person in the phone book.

 ### Editing a person : `editp`

-Edits an existing person in the Concert address book.
+Edits an existing person in the Concert Phone book.

 Format: `editp INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/ROLE] [t/TAG]…​`